boutroslab/HTSvis/README.md

     readxl (>= 1.0.0)

 ### HTSvis on local servers
-HTSvis can be deployed on local servers using shiny server.
-In brief, the GitHub reposiroty has the downloaded and the inst/appdir folder has to be copied to a designated folder on the shiny server.
-The detailled procedure depends on the local server.
-Further instructions can be found in the shiny server administrator's guide: http://docs.rstudio.com/shiny-server/
+HTSvis can be deployed on local servers using shiny-server.
+This way local IT-departments can provide their own instance of HTSvis as web-server.
+In brief, the GitHub repository has to be downloaded and the inst/appdir folder has to be copied to a designated folder on the shiny-server (e.g. /var/www/webapps).
+The detailled procedure depends on the local computing infrastructure.
+Further, detailed instructions on how to deploy shiny apps for the local network can be found in the shiny-server administrator's guide: http://docs.rstudio.com/shiny-server/

 ## Contact
 #### Christian Scheeder c.scheeder@dkfz.de